Alfriadox/Bf-Interpreter/README.md

 # BrainFuckInterpreter
 An interpreter for Brain Fuck (their name, not mine) written in Rust.

-Brain Fuck is an esoteric language based around using verry few characters.
+Brain Fuck is an esoteric language based around using very few characters.

 It works around a single expandable array of integers and uses 8 commands.